janlindblad/draft-tlm-philatelist/draft-lindblad-tlm-philatelist.md

 ~~~
 {: title="YANG tree diagram of the Provider Dashboard list."}

 Note: The "something" YANG-type is used in many places in this document.
-That is just a temporarty placeholder we use until we have figured out what the appropriate type should be.
+That is just a temporary placeholder we use until we have figured out what the appropriate type should be.

-The each Dashboard in the dashboard list has a name that is an identityref.
+Each Dashboard in the dashboard list has a name that is an identityref.
 That makes it possible to define particular dashboards with well known names and contents in YANG, so that Providers and Collectors know what to expect.
 Each dashboard refers to a set of dasboard items (some of which may be the same in multiple Dashboards).
 Each dashboard item has a type that is defined as a YANG identitity, making them maximally extensible.
 Examples of sensor types might be a sensor for energy measured in kWh, or energy measured in J, or temperature measured in F, or in C, or in K.

 Each dashboard item has an access path and access parameters.
 These are a mapping into the access mechanism the Collector must use to poll or subscribe to the sensor value.